 - iii. a change in development that exceeds the greater of \$5,000 or 3% of the total development cost estimate in the original appraisal recalculated under chapter 4, on the basis of the development work actually carried out, to the extent this development is in accordance with chapter 4; or - aa. a licensee representative may choose to submit a changed circumstance reappraisal in paragraph (iii) to re-estimate only the development costs in the original appraisal if it does not meet the minimum change requirement; or - iv. a change in the special transportation specified operation; or - v. a change in the root disease control treatment area that exceeds the greater of 3 hectares or 3% of the total treatment area, or - vi. a change in the skyline harvest area that exceeds the greater of 3 hectares or 3% of the total skyline harvest area; or - vii. a change in the appraised water transportation route because a change in the water level rendered a log dump unfeasible; or - viii. a change in the appraised enhanced silviculture treatment area; or - ix. a change where camp was indicated in the original appraisal data submission and did not meet the criteria in section 3.2.30, or vise-versa; or - x. a change in the uneven-aged forest management specified operation; or - b. the cutting authority harvest area is different from what was used in the original appraisal.
 These changes include: - i. an absolute1 change in harvest area that exceeds the greater of 5 hectares or 5% from an original appraisal for a scale based cutting authority; or - ii. an absolute1 change in harvest area that exceeds 3 hectares from an original appraisal for a cruise based cutting authority. - aa.
-For cruise-based billing purposes in subsection (2)(b)(ii) the harvest area must only be changed to reflect the new harvest area when the harvest area has decreased and the cutting authority has been amended, or the harvest area has increased. - iii.
-Notwithstanding subsection 2.2 (1) and (2), any cutting authority amended for a Timber Damaging Event may include non-tributary development project costs in a reappraisal if construction of the projects started prior to the event, and they were projects included in the original appraisal. - aa.
-A Timber Damaging Event is defined as an event where trees are damaged as a result of a major wind or ice (>20 ha), wildfire or landslide.
+For cruise-based billing purposes in subsection (2)(b)(ii) the harvest area must only be changed to reflect the new harvest area when the harvest area has decreased and the cutting authority has been amended, or the harvest area has increased. - c. the cutting authority harvest area is different from what was used in the original appraisal and amended for one or both of the following reasons: - i. a timber damaging event where trees are damaged as a result of a major wind or ice (>20 ha), wildfire or landslide; or - ii. a licence holder voluntarily defers harvest area within the Old Growth Technical Advisory Panel - Priority Deferral Areas (https://catalogue.data.gov.bc.ca/dataset/old-growth-technical-advisory-panel-tap-priority-deferral-areas/resource/47333f4e-1c84-4bb5-b3fe-6031fa78de20).